bplmaps/lmec-main-site/content/articles/maps-poetry.md

 > _Or you can send it to a friend, that they perhaps may see,_
 > _Why people love good old Cape Cod, and go there constantly._

-Do you have a poem that is about maps, geography, or your favorite place?
-Tweet us at @bplmaps and we’ll feature it sometime in April for National Poetry Month.
+**Do you have a poem that is about maps, geography, or your favorite place?
+Tweet us at @bplmaps and we’ll feature it sometime in April for National Poetry Month!**